 Homemade Apple Cider

 Homemade Apple Cider is the perfect drink for the cool fall and winter months.
 It is a nonalcoholic beverage that can be enjoyed by all ages.
 The nice thing about this recipe is that you can use the kinds of apples you prefer, from tart to sweet, or a mix of both (as I did in this recipe).
-When you make these be sure to save some to use in a batch of apple cider muffins!
+When you make these be sure to save some to use in your Hot Buttered Rum drink and a batch of apple cider muffins!

 Homemade Apple Cider Ingredients